-The College offers curricula that lead to Associate in Arts, Associate in Science, and Associate in Applied Science degrees.
+The College offers curricula that lead to Associate in Arts, Associate in Science, Associate in Fine Arts in Visual Arts, Associate in Engineering, and Associate in Applied Science degrees.
 Applicants to any of these curricula must be high school graduates or the equivalent.